- What’s a Dissolution?

 Under Minnesota law, there is no “magic” age at which a child’s preference for the custodial

 parent controls.
 It is only one of many factors that the court is required to consider.
 However, the

 older the child, the more weight is given to any such preference.
 For very young children, the court

-will not give much, if any weight to an expressed preference as to custody.
+will not give much, if any, weight to a child’s expressed preference as to custody.
 Also, the court will look

 with extreme displeasure at parents who have tried to influence a child’s decision about which parent